daveymoores/pila/README.md

 # PILA

 PILA is a not-for-profit, open-source platform for innovative learning assessments (PILA).
 This new platform aims to promote the use of technology-enhanced tasks for improving the assessment of students’ learning skills around the world – both for summative and formative purposes.
-Teachers can use PILA to monitor their students’ learning and gain insights into the concepts students understood (or struggled with) and the self-regulated learning skills they successfully applied to open tasks.
-Each module includes a dynamic assessment system, with adaptive features that direct students to suitably-challenging tasks and provide students with feedback and support.
+Teachers can use PILA to monitor their students’ learning and gain insights into the concepts students understood (or struggled with) and the learning skills they successfully applied to open tasks.
+Each module includes a dynamic assessment system, with adaptive features that provide students with feedback and support.

 ## Installation